Esarhaddon: War of Succession

 Though Sennacherib had foreseen the danger of keeping Esarhaddon near his ambitious brothers, he had not foreseen the dangers to his own life.
 On 20 October 681, Arda-Mulissu and another of Sennacherib's sons, Nabû-šarru-uṣur, attacked and killed their father in one of Nineveh's temples.
 However, Arda-Mulissu's dreams of claiming the throne would be crushed.
-The murder of Sennacherib had caused some friction between Arda-Mulissu and his supporters which delayed a potential coronation and in the meantime, Esarhaddon had raised an army.
-With this army at his back he met an army raised by his brothers at Hanigalbat, a region in the western parts of the empire, where most of the soldiers deserted his brothers to join him and the enemy generals fled.
+The murder of Sennacherib had caused some friction between Arda-Mulissu and his supporters, which delayed a potential coronation, and in the meantime, Esarhaddon had raised an army.
+With this army at his back, he met an army raised by his brothers at Hanigalbat, a region in the western parts of the empire, where most of the soldiers deserted his brothers to join him, and the enemy generals fled.
 He then marched on Nineveh without opposition.

-Six weeks after his father's death he was accepted and recognized as the new Assyrian king at Nineveh.
+Six weeks after his father's death, he was accepted and recognized as the new Assyrian king at Nineveh.
 Shortly after taking the throne, Esarhaddon made sure to execute all conspirators and political enemies he could get his hands on, including the families of his brothers.
 All servants involved with the security of the royal palace at Nineveh were "dismissed" (i.e. executed).
-Arda-Mulissu and Nabû-šarru-uṣur survived this purge as they had escaped as exiles to the northern kingdom of Urartu a vassal state of the Assyrian Empire in Anatolia.
+Arda-Mulissu and Nabû-šarru-uṣur survived this purge as they had escaped as exiles to the northern kingdom of Urartu, a vassal state of the Assyrian Empire in Anatolia.
 The frequent mentions of Arda-Mulissu and Esarhaddon's other brothers in his inscriptions indicates that he was surprised and bothered by their actions.
 Esarhaddon's own inscription chronicling his entry into Nineveh and his purge of those in support of the conspiracy reads as follows:

 I entered into Nineveh, my royal city, joyfully, and took my seat upon the throne of my father in safety.
-The south wind blew, the breath of Ea, the wind whose blowing is favorable for exercising kingship.
-There awaited me favorable signs in heaven and on earth, a message of the soothsayers, tidings from the gods and goddesses.
+The south wind blew, the breath of Ea, the wind whose blowing is favourable for exercising kingship.
+There awaited me favourable signs in heaven and on earth, a message of the soothsayers, tidings from the gods and goddesses.
 Continually [missing portion] and gave my heart courage.

 The soldiers, the rebels who had fomented the plot to seize the rulership of Assyria for my brothers, their ranks I examined to the last man and I laid a heavy penalty upon them, I destroyed their seed.

 Reign

-On 1 Nisannu (Mar/Apr, 680 BCE), Esarhaddon celebrated New Year and the start of his regnal Year 1, the formal beginning of his reign following the accession year (last year of the regnal year of Sennacherib).
+On 1 Nisannu (Mar/Apr, 680 BCE), Esarhaddon celebrated the New Year and the start of his regnal Year 1, the formal beginning of his reign following the accession year (last year of the regnal year of Sennacherib).